The Top 4 Instructional Design Skills You Need to Land Your Dream Career (And How to Master Them)

 3. Research the specific requirements of an employer — Organizations will have different requirements and expectations for their employees.
 Some may desire mastery of specific tools or programs, and others could require working experience within an industry.
 Research each employer’s needs to know which skills to highlight throughout your interactions with prospective employers.

-5. Have a strong network you can reference — Nothing opens doors faster than an excellent reference.
+5. Have a strong network you can leverage— Nothing opens doors faster than an excellent reference.
 Who you know in instructional design and how much they’re willing to vouch for your skills and abilities helps amplify and validate your experience.
 The connections you form within jobs and higher ed programs are resources you can draw upon throughout your career.

 • Create a peer-evaluated portfolio project you can use to showcase your skills